-- DEET All day, Every day: Whenever outside, use insect repellents that have the active ingredient DEET or other EPA-registered repellents and always follow label instructions. - Dress: Wear long, loose, and light-colored clothing outside. - Drain: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - Dusk to Dawn: From dusk to dawn limit you time outdoors when mosquitos are most active.
+- DEET: Whenever outside, use insect repellents that have the active ingredient DEET or other EPA-registered repellents and always follow label instructions. - Dress: Wear long, loose, and light-colored clothing outside. - Drain: Drain or treat all standing water in and around your home or workplace where mosquitoes could lay eggs. - Dusk to Dawn: Limit your time outdoors during dusk to dawn when mosquitoes are most active.